Irma-Response/irma-response-bot-api/README.md

 # Irma Response Bot API

+An API for the purposes of creating a chatbot connecting Floridians with shelters and help requests.

 This is a simple API which converts queries for a ZIP code into a lat/long, and then queries the Irma API with that lat/long.

 Demo: